bestpostmaster/anti-virus-api/ReadMe.txt

 This API provides a complete system for authenticating via JWT and uploading files.
-An admin exists, and he has endpoints that allow him to manage users
+An admin exists, and he has endpoints that allow him to manage users After the upload, an anti-virus scan is performed asynchronously by ClamAV.
+It is therefore important to install ClamAV and configure it correctly

 Installation
 -------------------------------------------------------------------